Our Work

 Innovation drives impact at scale.

-We prioritize working in 11 countries critical for supporting origin diversity.
-Our 11 focus countries contain 50% of the world’s 12.5 million family coffee farms and produce 30% of the global supply of coffee.
-Here, we build deep partnerships with national research institutes and others, working collaboratively to consolidate, align, and increase research investments across the supply chain.
+We prioritize working in multiple countries critical for supporting origin diversity.
+Here, we build deep partnerships with national research institutes and others, working collaboratively to ensure that better varieties reach the farmers who need them.

 Our Approach